carolinevarner/ScreenSpotlight/README.md

 # Movie Review Website: Screen Spotlight

 ## **Overview**
 This repository contains a **movie review website** built with **HTML, CSS, and JavaScript**.
 The site showcases a curated selection of top-rated films, upcoming releases, and a team of dedicated film critics.
+This project was developed in my Front End Development 1 course as our first project exploring using JavaScript and interactive HTML pages.

 **Key Features:**
 - **Curated Movie Reviews** – Detailed reviews of top-rated films.